NEONScience/portal-core-components/README.md

 **`NEXT_PUBLIC_NEON_API_HOST_OVERRIDE`**

 Set this environment variable to the desired API host without a trailing slash (e.g. "https://data.neonscience.org").
 Note that this is a build time environment variable and if set within `.env.production` will impact *all* deployments.
+Preferentially override this value with a local environment variable:

+**`NEON_REACT_LOCAL_DEV_NEXT_PUBLIC_NEON_API_HOST_OVERRIDE`**

 #### Production